-When ABC released its fall schedule for the 1975-1976 schedule, Swiss Family Robinson (officially Irwin Allen’s Production of Swiss Family Robinson) was on it .
+When ABC released its fall schedule for the 1975-1976 schedule, Swiss Family Robinson (referred to in the opening credits as Irwin Allen’s Production of Swiss Family Robinson) was on it .
 It was given the 7-8PM time slot on Sundays opposite The Wonderful World of Disney on NBC and Three for the Road on CBS.
 All three shows were considered by their networks to be children’s programming, allowing them to fulfill an FCC requirement that gave them an extra hour of prime time on Sunday evenings.
-The network promoted Swiss Family Robinson, along with Mobile One and Barbary Coast, as the ABC World of Adventure.
+The network promoted Swiss Family Robinson and two other news shows, Mobile One and Barbary Coast, as the ABC World of Adventure.